nateand/autcomplete/README.md

 This build requires a valid install of JDK8.

-    $ git clone https:/repo-path /path/to/repository
+    $ git clone https://github.com/nateand/autocomplete.git /path/to/repository
     $ cd /path/to/repository
     $ ./mvnw spring-boot:run

 This will open a command-line in which the commands explained above can be entered.
+Maven will automatically install everything needed to run as specified by the included maven wrapper, and then it will run the application.